Your partner in philanthropy. SEE advisor resources

 The African American Unity Fund supports initiatives and organizations that benefit this community in Omaha.
-Grounded in resident-led decision making, the program is guided by a committee of African American representatives who have an understanding of what actions will be most impactful in addressing the needs of their community.
-Tonya Conley serves as the chair for the 10-person committee.
+Grounded in resident-led decision making, the program is guided by a committee of African American representatives who understand what investments will be most impactful in addressing the needs of their community.

 - Arts and Culture (visual arts, arts education, cultural programs)

 - Community Development (leadership training, neighborhood groups, youth programs)

 - Health and Wellness (medical, dental, mental or behavioral health, nutrition, physical activities)

 - Capacity Building (fundraising, technology or operating expenses)

 Applications that demonstrate collaboration among multiple organizations are encouraged.
 African American representation (among clients served, management, staff, and board members) is considered during the decision making process.